ebeatty1/install/README.md

 # Install

 Script for automating the setup of a normal working environment on a fresh install.
+This is designed to work on Arch-based distros, but should work just fine as long as pacman is installed.

 # Dependencies